rasheedamir/todo/README.md

 - [ ] How to run integration tests?
 - [ ] E2E?
 Acceptance Tests != Integration Tests
 - [ ] How to avoid polluting the backingservie (e.g. any biz service) with test data?
 Who sld clean it up?
-- [ ] CDC - Consumer Drivent Contracts
+- [ ] CDC - Consumer Driven Contracts
 - [ ]

 ### Code Quality